 With a beautiful boardwalk on the Atlantic and hundreds of hotels, restaurants, and activities, Virginia Beach is one of the most popular tourist destinations in Virginia.
-Not only that, but it’s also situated on the Chesapeake Bay, which means beautiful summer sunsets and incredible, fresh seafood.
+Not only that but it’s also situated on the Chesapeake Bay, which means beautiful summer sunsets and incredible, fresh seafood.
 With the Lynnhaven River winding and weaning through picturesque neighborhoods, it’s no wonder that it’s one of Virginia’s most popular cities for families to settle.
 Its prime location lends itself to a day drive to Washington D.C., Richmond, Norfolk, Sandbridge, Hatteras, and the Outer Banks.

-When picturing the Virginia Beach Oceanfront, many may think the statue of King Neptune, Something in the Water Music Festival, food and art festivals and events, and the East Coast Surfing Championship.
+When picturing the Virginia Beach Oceanfront, many may think of the statue of King Neptune, Something in the Water Music Festival, food and art festivals and events, and the East Coast Surfing Championship.

 However, for those of us who were raised here, what are some unique quirks that characterize the locals?